Ogura Castle: Overview

 Ogura Castle is located on a 70-meter high ridge overlooking a U-shaped bend in the Tsuchigawa River in the western part of Hiki District of Saitama Prefecture.
 The Tsuchigawa River flows from eastern edge of the Chichibu Mountains, forming the border between the towns of Ogawa and Ranzan.
 The valley below Ogura Castle, is called Ranzan Valley and the scenery has been compared with Arashiyama in Kyoto for its autumn leaves.

-The castle covers an ares of 600 by 200 meters and extends from the southwest to northeast.
+The castle covers an area of 600 by 200 meters and extends from the southwest to northeast.
 As the eastern slope is rather gentle and had a flat space before the river suitable for a castle town, the castle faces east.
 It consists of two large enclosures.
 The main enclosure is trapezoidal and measures 80 by 40 meters, and is divided into upper and lower areas.
 There were gates at the north, south and each directions, each with stone walls.
 South of the main enclosure was a dry moat and the secondary enclosure with dimensions of 80 by 30 meters.
 This enclosure was also protected by a high clay rampart and another dry moat.
 East of the main enclosure is a small trapezoidal third bailey, with stone walls that are three meters high.
 Aside from these core areas, the castle had many terraces on the slopes of the ridge and dry moats to obstruct the advance of any enemy.
 The castle makes more use of stone walls in its fortifications than was normal for the time; however, the stones were small, flat pieces and were stacked like bricks.
 This type of construction is unique in the Kantō region.